a credit card reader with a long white paper roll

 What happens with unpaid ground rent?

-If ground rent is not paid, the freeholder will often send reminders or demands for payment in accordance with the terms of your lease agreement.
+If you do not pay ground rent charges, the freeholder will often send reminders or demands for payment in accordance with the terms of your lease agreement.
 However, if you continue to miss payments or fall behind on your obligations, you may have to pay administration charges, or the freeholder may even take legal action to recover their money.

 This can include issuing a court summons and taking steps to repossess or sell the property, which could result in additional costs equal to far more than your initial ground rent payment.